 If you’re going to stay in Spain indefinitely, you should get yourself registered on the ‘padrón’ (population census).

-This can take up to two months but is often much quicker.
-If you return to the office a few days later they can tell you if your application is successful and print you off a certificate (if your situation is more urgent).
+The whole process can take up to two months but is often much quicker.
+If your situation is more urgent, it may be completed on the spot (or you could be asked to return to the office a few days later when they can tell you if your application is successful and print you off a certificate).

 If you need to change your address at a later date, the process is the same but the form is slightly different.

 Daryl moved to Malaga permanently in 2014 having first fallen in love with the city on his Erasmus year.
 After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.